 Get the CEUs you need through EMU.
-Located at EMU–Livonia or EMU–Detroit, our seminars run 9 a.m.–4 p.m. or 9 a.m.–12:15 p.m. and cost $99 for six CEUs or $69 for three, respectively.
-Courses marked by an asterisk are free for DHS employees; child welfare caseworkers working for contracted private agencies; staff or State-licensed or State‑approved childcare institutions providing care to Title IV-E foster and adoptive children.
-For all others, the cost is $69.
+Located at EMU–Livonia or EMU–Detroit, our seminars run 9 a.m.–4 p.m. or 9 a.m.–12:15 p.m.
+The 2016 cost is $99 for six CEUs or $69 for three, respectively.
+Our seminar prices are increasing to $109 and $79 in 2017.

 Supporting Dementia Caregivers (6, 1/ethics and 1/pain) | Stephanie Wladkowski, Ph.D., LMSW, ACHP-SW

 We’ll discuss the complexities in the grief experience for caregivers through the disease.
 A special conversation will include the unique grief experience of dementia caregivers who experience a live discharge from hospice.
 Learn about multidisciplinary collaboration, compassion fatigue and gain strategies to support dementia caregivers through the various stages of grief.

 Autism Spectrum Disorders: Real Work Applications (6) | Christina Marsack, Ph.D., LMSW and Jennifer Kellman-Fritz, Ph.D.
 LMSW

 Gain foundational information on autism spectrum disorder (ASD) specifically focusing on adolescents and young adults.
 Get techniques to provide solutions to address complex behaviors, including behavior plans, self-monitoring systems and visual schedules.
 Discuss other tools, such as using peer supports.
 We’ll also address the challenges faced by parents and ways to support them.

 Working with Pain: Body, Mind and Emotion (6/pain) | Mark Ragg, Ph.D., LMSW